-In change of tack, Saudi Arabia says Khashoggi's murder "premeditated"
+In change of tack, Saudi Arabia says Khashoggi's murder 'premeditated'

 The death of Khashoggi, a Washington Post columnist and critic of de facto Saudi ruler Crown Prince Mohammed bin Salman, has sparked global outrage and mushroomed into a crisis for the world’s top oil exporter and strategic ally of the West.

+The Saudi disclosure came after CIA director Gina Haspel heard an audio recording of the killing during a fact-finding visit to Turkey this week.
+The spy chief was due to brief President Donald Trump about Khashoggi on Thursday.

 Saudi officials initially denied having anything to do with Khashoggi’s disappearance after he entered the consulate on Oct.
-2, before changing the official account to say an internal investigation suggested Khashoggi was accidentally killed in a botched operation to return him to the kingdom.
+2, before changing the official account to say an internal investigation suggested he was accidentally killed in a botched operation to return him to the kingdom.

-Turkey and Western allies of Riyadh have voiced deep scepticism about Saudi explanations of the killing, with Turkish President Tayyip Erdogan dismissing Saudi efforts to blame rogue operatives and urging the kingdom to search “top to bottom” for those responsible.

 On Thursday, Saudi state TV quoted the Saudi public prosecutor as saying the killing was premeditated, and that prosecutors were interrogating suspects on the basis of information provided by a joint Saudi-Turkish task force.